 As we move through life, we leave certain parts of ourselves behind with people and places while embracing other parts as we adjust and adapt to changing seasons.

-Midlife invites you to reflect, reimagine, and realign your life with who you are becoming.
+Midlife invites reflection, re-imagination, and the opportunity to realign your life with who you are becoming

 Copyright © 2025 Sara Burchfiel, Individual and Family Therapy - All Rights Reserved.